 The 110 songs fit together like pieces of a puzzle.
 Once connected, they form a picture of youth.
 When ABBA closes their eyes in "Like An Angel Passing Through My Room," they are passing into middle age.
-Their creative fires burn low from then on.
+Their creative fire will burn low from then on.

 LOVE SONGS - SEXUAL FULFILLMENT

 1 BANG-A-BOOMERANG - We get love because we give it!
-Lyrics are reminiscent of the Elvis songs: "Surrender" and "Return To Sender."
+The lyrics are reminiscent of Elvis songs: "Surrender" & "Return To Sender."
 ABBA followed Elvis and The Beatles.
 Whereas The Beatles failed in bringing their wives into the group, ABBA succeeded.
-They were the Swedish Fab Four!
+They are Sweden's Fab Four!

 3 HE IS YOUR BROTHER - Humanitarian love.
-Concern for one's fellow man was a popular theme as public opinion turned against the Vietnam War.
+Concern for one's fellow man became a popular theme as public opinion turned against the Vietnam War.

 4 HONEY HONEY - Sexy!
 She wants to know more.
 He kisses her and does his thing.
 The love machine thrills her, leaving her dizzy.

-5 I DO, I DO, I DO, I DO, I DO - Five times.
-Count them.
-They are remarkably tolerant.
+5 I DO, I DO, I DO, I DO, I DO - 5 times.
+Count them!
+ABBA is remarkably tolerant.
 No hard feelings.

-6 I'VE BEEN WAITING FOR YOU - Agnetha is in ecstasy.
-She uses words like "thrill, excite, delight, and adore."
-ABBA means love!
+6 I'VE BEEN WAITING FOR YOU - Agnetha is in ecstasy!
+She uses words like "thrill, excite, delight & adore."

 7 JUST A NOTION - Watching and touching.
 "Just A Notion" came out on the box set, Thank You For The Music, as part of the Undeleted medley.